Anan-Wu-XMU/SVM-M/README.md

 The SVM-M repository includes all scripts for the SVM-M structure elucidation of natural products.
 It contains two parts:

-   1. Given all intial conformers of a candidate structure, automated evaluation of 13C/1H NMR cheimical shifts at the xOPBE/6-311+G(2D,P) level of theory.
+   1. Given all intial conformers of a candidate structure, automated evaluation of 13C/1H NMR chemical shifts at the xOPBE/6-311+G(2D,P) level of theory.
 Geometry optimzations, conformational analysis, NMR calculations and Boltzman average are performed automatically

    2. Structure elucidation with the SVM-M protocol